How To Successfully Manage Your Holiday Let Remotely

 Flood sensors (such as Fibaro) can be placed around the house, and notify you if temperatures drop below a safe level or if floodwater is detected.

 Connected smoke and carbon dioxide detectors are also increasingly common.
 You can easily check on battery levels and turn off a smoke detector from your phone.

 Although these gadgets are costly to install, they will help reduce risks, improve security and reduce your costs in the long term.

 Your guests expect a certain level of cleanliness and quality.
-As a host, you have a responsibility to provide an experience that makes your guests happy.
-Not only does this prevent bad reviews which can be damaging to future bookings but it can also encourage them to return.
+As a host, you have a responsibility to provide an experience that delights your guests.
+Not only does this prevent bad reviews which can be damaging to future bookings, but it can also encourage them to return.